Nate Lowe Preview, Player Props: Rangers vs. Angels

 Nate Lowe At The Plate

-- Among qualifying hitters, he ranks 55th in batting average, while his on-base percentage ranks 17th and he is 85th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 58th, his on-base percentage ranks 19th, and he is 90th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.